andypotato/fingerpose/README.md

 Expect the thumb to be stretched out and pointing down:
 ```
 thumbsDownGesture.addCurl(fp.Finger.Thumb, fp.FingerCurl.NoCurl, 1.0);
+thumbsDownGesture.addDirection(fp.Finger.Thumb, fp.FingerDirection.VerticalDown, 1.0);
-thumbsUpDescription.addDirection(fp.Finger.Thumb, fp.FingerDirection.DiagonalDownLeft, 0.25);
+thumbsDownGesture.addDirection(fp.Finger.Thumb, fp.FingerDirection.DiagonalDownLeft, 0.5);
-thumbsUpDescription.addDirection(fp.Finger.Thumb, fp.FingerDirection.DiagonalDownRight, 0.25);
+thumbsDownGesture.addDirection(fp.Finger.Thumb, fp.FingerDirection.DiagonalDownRight, 0.5);
 ```
 This will define that a thumb pointing downwards will result in the highest confidence (1.0) for this gesture.
-If the thumb is angled to diagonal down left / right we can somehow still accept it, but with a lower confidence (0.25).
+If the thumb is angled to diagonal down left / right we can somehow still accept it, but with a lower confidence (0.5).

-All other fingers are expected to be fully curled and held to the left or right:
+All other fingers are expected to be fully curled.
+For this gesture it doesn't really matter which direction the curled fingers are pointing at therefore only the curl description is added.
 ```
 // do this for all other fingers
+thumbsDownGesture.addCurl(fp.Finger.Index, fp.FingerCurl.FullCurl, 1.0);
-thumbsUpDescription.addCurl(fp.Finger.Index, fp.FingerCurl.FullCurl, 1.0);
+thumbsDownGesture.addCurl(fp.Finger.Middle, fp.FingerCurl.FullCurl, 1.0);
-thumbsUpDescription.addDirection(fp.Finger.Index, fp.FingerDirection.HorizontalLeft, 1.0);
+thumbsDownGesture.addCurl(fp.Finger.Ring, fp.FingerCurl.FullCurl, 1.0);
-thumbsUpDescription.addDirection(fp.Finger.Index, fp.FingerDirection.HorizontalRight, 1.0);
+thumbsDownGesture.addCurl(fp.Finger.Pinky, fp.FingerCurl.FullCurl, 1.0);
-[...]

 ```

 #### The meaning of confidence